 The most prevalent trace metal contaminant observed within the Bear Creek regime is uranium, indicating that geochemical conditions are favorable for its migration.
 The Boneyard/ Burnyard site has been identified as the primary source of uranium contamination of surface water and groundwater.
-Uranium is typically observed at concentrations exceeding the drinking water standard of 0.03 mg/L in shallow monitoring wells, springs, and surface water locations downgradient from all of the waste areas.
-Uranium concentrations above the drinking water standard were observed in surface water monitoring stations over 2.6 miles (4.2 km) from Bear Creek Burial Ground, the westernmost waste area, BJC performed the final remedial actions at the Boneyard/Burnyard during the summer of 2002 with the objective of removing materials contributing to surface water and groundwater contamination to meet existing record-of-decision goals.
-Approximately 87,000 yd3 of waste materials were excavated and placed in the Environmental Management Waste Management Facility.
-The site was backfilled and compacted with clay and final restoration was completed in October 2002 (DOE 2003a).
+Historically, uranium is observed at concentrations exceeding the drinking water standard of 0.03 mg/L in shallow monitoring wells, springs, and surface water locations downgradient from all of the waste areas.
+In 2002, BJC performed the final remedial actions at the Boneyard/Burnyard with the objective of removing materials contributing to surface water and groundwater contamination to meet existing record-of-decision goals.
+Approximately $86,000 \text{ yd}^3$ of waste materials were excavated and placed in the EMWMF (DOE 2004a).
+Some evidence of improved water quality is indicated in Bear Creek.
+Uranium concentrations above the drinking water standard were still observed in surface water monitoring stations over 2.6 miles (4.2 km) from Bear Creek Burial Ground, the westernmost waste area.
+However, the slight drop in concentrations in CY 2003 in surface water and spring locations downgradient of the Boneyard/Burnyard may be attributable to the remedial action performed in 2002.